piofthings/web/dev/posts/piwars-2019-there-but-not-there.md

 ## The Meteor shooter
-This one is still being completed, but full credit to Brian Starsky for pointing me to Lego Competition cannons.
+This one is still being completed, but full credit to Brian Starkey for pointing me to Lego Competition cannons.
 I was running out of ideas on how to do a spring based projectile launcher, this cannon solved it for me.
 To save time between reloads I ordered 6 of them (use 5).
 I modeled a 3D printed scaffold with place for Laser pointer in line with the cannon and motors at the back.
 This turned out to be very fun project itself.

 ![Meteor shooter - 5 Cannons triggered by 3 Servos](/posts/images/pi-wars/pi-wars-2019-meteor-shooter.jpg)
 _Meteor shooter - 5 Cannons triggered by 3 Servos_